nyamsprod/Iris/README.md

 $request->execute();
 ```
 Depending on the result of the `cURL` request one of the event will be called.
+Of course you can remove the callback by using the `P\Iris\Message::removeListener` with the same parameters used to add the callback.

 #### Simple Requests (GET, POST, PUT, DELETE, HEAD)